serverless/serverless/docs/guides/dashboard/monitoring/sdk/python.md

 # Python SDK

-Serverless Console, when Instrumentation is enabled on an AWS Lambda function, will hook into the AWS Lambda runtime environment and automatically report metrics, traces, spans, and events.
+Serverless Framework Dashboard, when Instrumentation is enabled on an AWS Lambda function, will hook into the AWS Lambda runtime environment and automatically report metrics, traces, spans, and events.
 To capture handled errors, warnings, and to set custom tags, the SDK library must be added and instrumented in your AWS Lambda function handler.